kant/acquisition-iframe-tracking/README.md

 yarn run start
 ```

-Then navigate to `http://localhost:8080/index.html` to see changes in tracking propogate automatically.
+Then navigate to `http://localhost:8080/index.html` to see changes in tracking propagate automatically.

 ## Deployment